dannycab/phy321msu/slides/day-12-conservation-of-energy.md

 # Announcements

-* HW 4 is due next Monday, Feb 17th NOT on Friday the 14th
+* HW 4 is due Friday
-* There are no office hours on Feb 13th
-* Midterm 1 will be available on Monday as well.
+* Midterm 1 will be available next Monday
+    * Four exercises (3 physics; 1 project work)
+    * You may work together; and ask any questions
+    * DC will not work exercises from Midterm
+## Move Mihir's office hours?
+1. Yes
+2. No
+3. Maybe?

 ---